Don Juan DeMarco: Plot

-John Arnold DeMarco is a 21-year-old man who dresses like Zorro, with a similar mask, hat and cape and claims to be Don Juan.
+John Arnold DeMarco is a 21-year-old who dresses like Zorro, with a mask, hat and cape, and claims to be Don Juan.
 After a passionate affair, he decides to commit suicide.
-At the site of the billboard he plans to jump off of, psychiatrist Jack Mickler dissuades him by posing as Don Octavio de Flores.
+At the site of the billboard of a masked model from which he plans to jump, psychiatrist Jack Mickler dissuades him by posing as Don Octavio de Flores.
 John is then held for a ten-day review in a mental institution.

 Mickler, who is about to retire, insists on doing the evaluation and conducts it without medicating the youth.
-Mickler listens to John's story continuing to pose as Don Octavio: Don Juan was born in Mexico, he has an affair with his school tutor which ultimately leads to the death of his father in a swordfight.
-Mickler listens to the story while spotting inconsistencies, such as the Castilian nature of John's accent, but continues to humor him.
+He listens to John's story as Don Octavio: Don Juan was born in Mexico, he has an affair with his school tutor which ultimately leads to the death of his father in a swordfight.
+Mickler listens to the story while spotting inconsistencies, such as his Castilian accent, but continues to go along with it.

-At home, Mickler is living in a passionless marriage to his wife, Marilyn.
-As Mickler notices that John's presence at the institution is having an impact on the staff - both distracting the women and dancing with a male attendant on the lawn - he finds himself being influenced, and starts listening to opera in his house and rekindling the passion with his wife.
+At home, Mickler's marriage to his wife Marilyn lacks passion.
+As Mickler notices that John's presence at the institution is having an impact on the staff – both distracting the women and dancing with a male attendant on the lawn – he finds himself being influenced, and starts listening to opera in his house and rekindling the passion with Marilyn.

-Eventually Mickler meets with John's grandmother, who tells him that John grew up in Phoenix, Arizona, and that his father died in a car crash.
+Eventually Mickler meets with John's grandmother, who tells him that John grew up in Phoenix, Arizona, and that his father was 'The Dance King of Astoria' died in a car crash.
 When Mickler returns to the institution and confronts his patient with this information, John dismisses his grandmother as misanthropic and of making the backstory up.

 In response Mickler recounts the story of an insecure young man who fell in love with a woman in a magazine, who then contacted her and was told she never wanted to speak to him again.
 When John asks what happened to the young man, Mickler tells him he tried to commit suicide.